karenortizbecerra/website/content/publication/1. jmp/index.md

 ---
-title: "Land Consolidation and Rural Labor Markets: Theory and Evidence from Colombia"
+title: "Large-Farm Consolidation and Structural Transformation: Theory and Evidence from Colombia"

 # Authors